-Finally, the concrete footing around the existing electrical service was saw cut and the team hand dug the remaining distance to tie the new feeders into the existing service.
+Finally, the concrete footing around the existing electrical service was saw cut, and the team hand-dug the remaining distance to tie the new feeders into the existing service.
 An 18”x18 junction box was installed with PVC conduit sleeves to make the final connections.
-We are now awaiting final inspection which has be delayed because of the Coronavirus executive orders from the State of Michigan.
+We are now awaiting final inspection which has been delayed because of the Coronavirus executive orders from the State of Michigan.
 Once these inspections have taken place and are approved, the utility company will energize the new service.
 Once the campground is open for the summer season, their campers will be happy to enjoy the warm days without worrying about losing power again.

 Tell Us About Your Upcoming Electrical Project

 Complete the form below if you would like to discuss your project with one of our electrical team please call 517-545-5540.
 Or, open a chat box below.

 Your info is safe with us.
 We promise not to share or sell your information with anyone.